 - User IDs: If they do not exist already, the installation will create the Linux user IDs

-- Host certificate: Required for reporting and authenticated caches.
-Authenticated caching is an optional feature.
-See our documentation for instructions on how to request and install host certificates.
+- Host certificate: Required for authentication.
+See our host certificate documentation for instructions on how to request and install host certificates.

-- Network ports: The cache service requires the following ports open:
+- A public cache instance requires the following ports open:

 - Inbound TCP port 1094 for file access via the XRootD protocol

-- Inbound TCP port 8000 for file access via HTTP
+- Inbound TCP port 8000 for file access via HTTP(S)

 - Outbound UDP port 9930 for reporting to